Jhezzarine/Calculator/README.md

 Jandave P. Quitor (2020-1236)

 Project Description:
-This project aims to create a calculator with basic arithmetic functions in Python wih UI design.
+This project aims to create a calculator with basic arithmetic functions in Python with GUI design.